Behaviors and Beliefs Behind Self-Fulfilling Prophecy

-In psychology and sociology, a self-fulfilling prophecy is generally regarded to be any belief or expectation in which holding the belief contributes to the belief becoming true.
-Researchers have found details that have demonstrated how our beliefs can significantly impact the outcomes of many situations, including academic achievement, career success and interpersonal fulfillment—inspiring many to work through any self-identified self-fulfilling prophecies in their personal development journeys.
+In psychology and sociology, a self-fulfilling prophecy is generally regarded as any belief or expectation in which holding the belief contributes to the belief becoming true.
+Researchers have found details that have demonstrated how our beliefs can significantly impact the outcomes of many situations, including academic achievement, career success, and interpersonal fulfillment—inspiring many to work through any self-identified prophecies of this sort in their personal development journeys.

 Below, we’re discussing what self-fulfilling prophecies can look like, and how to successfully identify and address any you may experience in your own life.